Intermesh/docker-groupoffice/README.md

 docker-groupoffice
 ==================

 Group-Office is an open source groupware system.
+More information can be found at https://www.group-office.com.

 I recommend using this with docker-compose.